example42/example42.github.io/_posts/2019-04-04-puppet_sensitive_data.md

 ---

 Securing important and sensitive information with Puppet is a long time issue.

 There are at least three different locations where one has to deal with securing information.

-The most well known is the Hiera data store, where many people today use eyaml to encrypt values using a public-private key pair.
+The most well known is the Hiera data store, where many people today use **hiera-yaml** to encrypt values using a public-private key pair.

 The next one is the catalog itself, where the Puppet server places data unencrypted inside.
-Ben Ford from Puppet provided a solution using node_encrypt module.
+Ben Ford from Puppet provided a solution using **node_encrypt** module.

 The third one is the Puppet report.
 Here we see file diffs, showing old and new password.

 This is the topic we are dealing in today's Puppet Tip.

 Let's start with the data type: